lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/arch_linux.md

 ### Specifications
 A specification is a set of rules which define a standard way to implement a function, such as making an application run at startupu (XDG autotostart specification), or handling the notifications in a desktop environment (Desktop notifications specifications).
 All the specifications for open-source, desktop applications on linux are collected on specifications.freedesktop.com.

+### Media docs
+I installed libreoffice.

+### Application launcher and File search tool
+I want to use Albert.
+I like it, it always very fast.
+If it is too heavy and bloated as someone says I do not see it.
+The standard alternative would be rofi, but the wayland compatible versions at the moment does not have file search feature.

+But how can Albert do not care about Wayland or X11?
+I heard it is because it is uses Qt.
+But does it make sense?
+A Qt application could be run on X11 or Wayland.

+Anyway, Albert is available in AUR.

+### Synchronization with Google Drive
+I installed rclone via pacman (extra repository).
+First I need to set up the connection with my remote Google Drive.
+Just run `rclone config` for an interactive configuration session.